 Cares About Quality

-We live a “now culture” world and sometimes there is a sacrifice to quality.
+We live in a “now culture” world and sometimes there is a sacrifice to quality.
 Take, for example, fast fashion, the quality simply isn’t there.
 Which results in less wearability and a reduction in quality.
 Luxury brands on the other hand tend to take their time to craft something that withstands.
 They don’t sacrifice quality for quantity.

-People who invest in quality items tend to value it at a higher standard.
+People who invest in quality items tend to value them at a higher standard.
 Think about any quality items you have at home.
 Do you just leave them anywhere?
 Do you treat them the same as the other items in your home?

 Made for a certain type of customer, but not everyone.
 Most business owners, especially newer brands, want to be for everyone.
 You can be specific and inclusive, but you need to have a clear type of customer you are creating products for & why.
 Customers will naturally self-select themselves out of your brand if it doesn’t speak to them.
 It does not mean you would never serve them.
 It’s just that your brand may not tug at their heart, and that is perfectly fine.